Top 7 Best Solar Companies in Maryland (2023 Reviews)

 Maryland’s residential clean energy grant program is an amazing incentive that very few other states offer.
 It’s essentially a $1,000 “thank you” from the state just for switching to solar resources.
 Technically you only need to install 1 kW of solar to get the $1,000, which would only cost you $2,770 in Maryland.
 But a system that small wouldn’t offset much of your energy needs.

 Just remember — you won’t be eligible for this incentive if you lease your solar panels.
 While paying for your solar panels in cash gives you the most energy savings, it’s a huge investment that not every Maryland resident can afford to do in the same calendar year.
-If you opt for a loan, most MD homeowners pay their systems off with savings between 10 and 16 years.
+If you opt for a solar loan, most MD homeowners pay their systems off with savings between 10 and 16 years.

 To help residents afford solar storage technology, Maryland instituted a statewide energy storage tax credit.
 Residents were able to claim up to 30% of the cost of an energy storage system on their state returns.

-The state capped this credit at $5,000 for residential properties (for context, some of the best solar batteries cost around $10,000).
+The state capped this credit at $5,000 for residential properties (for context, some of the top-rated solar batteries cost around $10,000).
 Commercial solar installations, however, could claim a credit of up to $150,000, depending on the size of the solar panel system.

 Unfortunately as of September 2022, all of the funds allocated for the energy storage tax credit have been claimed.
 It is doubtful the state will renew the incentive.